 Employability & Careers

 The demand for highly skilled and knowledgeable finance professionals shows no signs of abating over the coming years – and in the view of some may well increase.
 This demand has been instrumental in designing this flexible and challenging suite of programmes.
 In order to maximise employability the programme learning outcomes are geared towards supplying students with the knowledge, skills and understanding that the finance industry requires.
-A key component of this is our new module Professional Development and Practice in Business and Management
+A key component of this is the module "Current Issues in Accounting, Banking & Finance".

 Entry Requirements & How to Apply